alexP-bu/ntbestsellers/README.md

-NYT Bestsellers Application
+Do you need to view the current NY Times Bestsellers clearly, quickly, and effectively?
+Look no further - this application displays the bestsellers in a clear, concise, and easy to understand manner.
-## By Alexander Pozin
+### Application By Alexander Pozin

 This is a web app developed for a client who needs regular listings of the NYTimes bestsellers for their bookstore.